WHY INTEGRATORS LEAVE HIKCENTRAL

 Same multi-site goal.
 Different decade.

 Both products give an operator one view across many sites.
-The difference is the engine underneath: a central Windows server everyone connects back to, versus a cloud platform every site connects to directly.
+The honest read on where each one wins and where each one costs you something - a central Windows server everyone connects back to, versus a cloud platform every site connects to directly.

 HikCentral Pro

-NDAA Section 889 + UK / AU / NL / TW restrictions
+NDAA Section 889 + UK / Australia / Netherlands / Taiwan restrictions and multiple HikCentral CVEs disclosed (NVD record)

 TetherX

-Remote sites reach the cloud directly, no VPN required
+No central Windows server - cloud-native, remote sites reach the cloud directly, no VPN or port-forwarding

 REAL-WORLD EXAMPLE